What is Elestrin?

 Ovaries normally stop making estrogens when a woman is between 45 to 55 years old.
 This drop in body estrogen levels causes the “change of life” or menopause (the end of monthly menstrual periods).
 When estrogen levels begin dropping, some women develop very uncomfortable symptoms, such as feelings of warmth in the face, neck, and chest, or sudden strong feelings of heat and sweating (“hot flashes”).
 In some women, the symptoms are mild, and they will not need estrogens.
 In other women, symptoms can be more severe and treatment with products such as Elestrin may help.

-Do not use Elestrin if you are pregnant.
+Do not use Elestrin gel if you are pregnant.

-Children should avoid coming into contact with skin areas where you have applied Elestrin gel.
-Topical estradiol is absorbed through the skin and can cause side effects in a child who comes into contact with this medicine or with skin where the Elestrin gel was applied.
+Estradiol topical is absorbed through the skin and can cause side effects in a child who comes into contact with the skin where you have applied Elestrin gel.

 You should not use Elestrin if you have: